handsontable/quality/templates/configuration-guide.md

     - [Configuration of documentation locally ](#configuration-of-documentation-locally)

 ## Content
-Instructions for configuring the test environment and others useful guidances.
+Instructions for configuring the test environment and other useful guidance.

 ## Configuration guides - environments
 Instructions for configuring the test environment